tayganr/purviewlab/modules/module06.md

 * **Process**: An activity or transformation performed on a dataset is called a process.
 For example, ADF Copy activity, Data Share snapshot and so on.
 In the lineage section of Purview, processes are represented by round-edged boxes.

-This document explains the steps required for connecting an Azure Data Factory account with an Azure Purview account to track data lineage.
+This module steps through what is required for connecting an Azure Data Factory account with an Azure Purview account to track data lineage.

+## :dart: Objectives

+* Connect an Azure Data Factory account with an Azure Purview account.
+* Trigger a Data Factory pipeline to run so that the lineage metadata can be pushed into Purview.

 ## Table of Contents